 As an alternative, ground station service providers offer potential savings in time and money by allowing clients to access communication assets already in place, whenever they are required.

 Ground station services can be thought of as an example of the sharing economy applied to the space industry, allowing clients to access ground stations based on different metrics such as pay-per-pass, pay-per-data and so on.
-There are a couple of different approaches to this service emerging in the marketplace.

 Dedicated ground station network providers